geometor/elements.bak/docs/_sources/elements/01/definitions/11/article.md.txt

     - angles
 ---

-An <term>obtuse angle</term> is an angle greater than a right angle.
+An *obtuse angle* is an angle greater than a right angle.

 ===